broadinstitute/cromwell/README.md

 Thinking about contributing to Cromwell?
 Get started by reading our [Contributor Guide](CONTRIBUTING.md).

+Cromwell has a growing ecosystem of community-backed projects to make your experience even better!
+Check out our [Ecosystem](https://cromwell.readthedocs.io/en/develop/Ecosystem/) page to learn more.

 ### Issue tracking is now on JIRA

 Need to file an issue?
 Head over to [our JIRA](https://broadworkbench.atlassian.net/projects/BA/issues).
 You can sign in with any Google account.